top of page

 • Contextual and environmental factors

-Age of onset can be difficult to recall accurately.
-Rather than relying rigidly on memory of childhood behavior, clinicians should look for longstanding patterns of regulation difficulty.
+Rather than relying only on childhood recall, clinicians should look for consistent patterns of regulation difficulty over time.

 Moving Toward More Accurate ADHD Evaluations